scottvr/recoverlette/README.md

 ## Workflow

 1. Loads config (`.env`).
-2. Authenticates (device code or cache).
+2. Authenticates the user (device code or cache, may require one-time consent).
-3. Downloads template (`-i`).
+3. Downloads the original template (`-i`).
-4. Scans template for placeholders.
+4. Scans the template for placeholders.
 5. Warns about undefined (non-`ADDL_`) placeholders.
 6. Replaces defined placeholders (`-D`).
-7. Uploads modified content to temporary file in OneDrive.
+7. Uploads modified content as a temporary file in OneDrive.
 8. Converts temporary file to PDF via Graph API.
-9. Downloads PDF.
+9. Downloads the PDF.
 10. Saves PDF locally (`-o`).
-11. If successful, deletes temporary file.
+11. If successful, deletes the temporary file from OneDrive.

 ## Troubleshooting

-* **Stuck after authentication:** If the console shows authentication successful but nothing else happens, run with `-v` or `--verbose` flag.
-Check the debug logs, especially around the "Attempting client.me.get()" message.
-This step verifies the token works.
-If it hangs here, there might be network issues or problems with the token cache/refresh.
+* **Stuck after authentication / 400 Errors:** If the console seems to hang after browser authentication or logs show 400 errors during polling, ensure you have completed the **consent step** in the browser the first time you run the app or after permissions change.
+Try clearing the token cache (`recoverlette_cache` file) and running again.
+Use the `-v` flag for detailed logs.
 * **Import Errors:** Ensure all dependencies in `requirements.txt` are installed (`pip install -r requirements.txt`).
-* **Permissions Errors:** Check the API permissions in your Azure App Registration.
+* **Permissions Errors:** Check API permissions in Azure App Registration match required scopes (`Files.ReadWrite`, `User.Read`).
-* **Cache Issues:** If caching seems broken, you might need to locate and delete the cache file (its location depends on `msal-extensions` and your OS) to force a fresh login.
-The cache name is set to `recoverlette_cache`.
+* **Cache Issues:** Locate and delete the cache file (`recoverlette_cache`) to force a fresh login if caching seems broken.

 ## TODO